samzhengkangliu/django-profiles-rest-api/README.md

-# Django REST API
+# Django Profiles REST API

-This is a personal learning project for Django REST API.
+This is a personal learning API project for Django 3 and Django REST Framework.

 ## Required Packages
 - asgiref-3.2.7